dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Types-of-Networks-and Connections-and-Devices.md

 5. How does Shared mode make it easier to connect multiple virtual machines on one computer?

-My internal and external IP addresses are different.
-The internal IP belongs to my local network and identifies my virtual machine inside my home or school network.
-The external IP belongs to the internet and is assigned by my internet provider.
+The internal and external IP addresses are different.
+The internal IP belongs to the local network and identifies the virtual machine inside a home or school network.
+The external IP belongs to the internet and is assigned by the internet provider.
 A virtual machine uses Network Address Translation (NAT) to share the host computer’s internet connection, which helps it go online without needing its own public IP.
 Shared mode makes it easier to connect multiple virtual machines on one computer because they can all use the same internet connection safely and easily.

 ## The output of ip a in Shared (NAT) mode
 <img width="719" height="356" alt="Image 11-5-25 at 10 25 AM" src="https://github.com/user-attachments/assets/e95ba587-029b-4fc6-b118-14ffdb21f01d" />